-They do not contain a damped, or controlled closing mechanism and they are unlikely to achieve the minimum power size 3 for use on fire-resisting doors or comply with the performance requirements of BS EN 1154.
-They are NOT recommended for fire-resisting doorsets, in public or commercial buildings.
+They do not contain a damped, or controlled closing mechanism and they are unlikely to achieve the minimum power size 3 for use on fire-resisting doors or to comply with the performance requirements of BS EN 1154.
+They are NOT recommended for fire doors which require a self-closing device according to Approved Document B 2006.
 (See also 2.3.8).